Cadabena/ha-easylog-cloud/README.md

 ### Via HACS (recommended)

-1. Go to HACS → Integrations → "+" → Select **"EasyLog Cloud"**
+1. In Home Assistant, go to **HACS → Integrations → "+" → "Custom repositories"**
+2. Add this repository URL: `https://github.com/Cadabena/ha-easylog-cloud` and select **Integration** as the category
+3. After adding, search for **"EasyLog Cloud"** in HACS and install it
-2. Restart Home Assistant
+4. Restart Home Assistant
-3. Go to **Settings → Devices & Services → "+" → EasyLog Cloud**
+5. Go to **Settings → Devices & Services → "+" → EasyLog Cloud**
-4. Enter your EasyLog Cloud credentials
+6. Enter your EasyLog Cloud credentials

 ### Manual
 1. Copy this repo into `custom_components/ha-easylog-cloud` in your Home Assistant config
 2. Restart Home Assistant
-3. Follow same steps as above to add the integration
+3. Follow the same steps as above to add the integration

 After setup, sensors will be automatically created for each supported measurement per device.